-The Group was informed about the Housing Standards Team workforce, which has two fully qualified Housing Standards Officers.
+The Working Group was informed about the Housing Standards Team workforce, which has two fully qualified Housing Standards Officers.
 In order to be qualified, officers must be undertake an Environmental Health degree that is approved by the Chartered Institute of Environmental Health and complete professional exams and continuous professional development.
 The Group noted that there was no approved apprenticeship training nationally or locally for this specialism, as an alternative route to taking a degree.
-When the Council has recruited Environmental Health graduates who have not obtained the Institute's professional starters, their retention has been problematic because the Council is unable to provide the assistance and placements to enable them to fulfil the professional requirements.
-Furthermore, the Working Group recognised that the Housing Standards team that a graduate Environmental Health Officers who are currently working towards becoming fully qualified.
+When the Council has recruited Environmental Health graduates who have not obtained the Institute's professional standards, their retention has been problematic because the Council is unable to provide the assistance and placements to enable them to fulfil the professional requirements.
+Furthermore, the Working Group recognised that the Housing Standards team had an Environmental Health Officer graduate who is currently working towards becoming fully qualified.